-When a submitter receives a 408-error code, "Service from date is not within MA organization enrollment period", or a 409-error code, "Service through date is not within MA organization enrollment period", the following steps should be taken:
+When a submitter receives a 408-error code "Service from date is not within MA organization enrollment period", or a 409-error code "Service through date is not within MA organization enrollment period", the following steps should be taken:

-- Since this is a 400-level error code message, the submitter will refer to the diagnosis cluster. - The submitter must ensure that the correct service from date was entered in CCC 9.1. - The submitter must ensure that the correct service through date was entered in CCC 9.2. - The submitter should check these dates against the plan enrollment dates in the MMCS and MBD. - If MMCS shows that the beneficiary was enrolled in the plan on the from/through dates of service and MBD has different data, contact the Customer Service and Support Center (CSSC). - If the CSSC determines that the MBD needs to have the plan enrollment data updated, resubmit following correction of the MBD data.
+- Since this is a 400-level error code message, the submitter will refer to the diagnosis cluster. - The submitter must ensure that the correct service from date was entered in CCC 9.1. - The submitter must ensure that the correct service through date was entered in CCC 9.2. - The submitter should check these dates against the plan enrollment dates in the MARx and MBD. - If MARx shows that the beneficiary was enrolled in the plan on the from/through dates of service and MBD has different data, contact CSSC. - If the CSSC determines that the MBD requires updated plan enrollment data, resubmit the data after CSSC corrects the MBD data.